jmartz-gmbh/lumen-model-lighthouse/README.md

-#### User Model for Laravel
+#### Lighthouse Report Model for Laravel
 Note: This Model is in development, dont use it in production !!!

 #### Why ?
-This Model is to Handle User Data for my Lumen and Nova Projects.
+This Model is to Handle Lighthouse Reports for my Lumen and Nova Projects.

 #### Todo
 * move migrations into own module ?